This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main

 Please note: Access to the beach may be closed at short notice in bad weather or due to sudden cliff falls.

-We have plenty of things for children of all ages to enjoy as spring has now arrived.
-You can enjoy all the hands on activities in our free visitor centre, go for a stomp across the hills, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: No.12 – Make a trail with sticks or No.44 – Go birdwatching Or try one of our gorgeous walks, taking in big wide open skies and the changing colours on the downland as the days draw in.
+We have plenty of things for children of all ages to enjoy as summer has now arrived.
+You can enjoy all the hands on activities in our free visitor centre, go for a stomp across the hills, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: jump over waves or find a crazy creature in a rock pool!
+Or try one of our gorgeous walks, taking in big wide open skies and the changing colours on the downland as the days draw in.

 Adapting to change at Birling Gap